Duke of Edinburgh Award

 The Award Scheme is a fantastic opportunity for youngsters to further their skills of independence and leadership and is highly regarded by higher education institutions and employers.
 The Award Scheme requires persistence and commitment and it is therefore the responsibility of the participant to find and arrange the activities that they will undertake for their volunteering, physical and skills sections.
 The school can offer advice but cannot find or organise the activities.
 Participants should also ideally choose something new to them; there is an extensive list of activities that are acceptable on the DofE website www.dofe.org

-Details of the Duke of Edinburgh Bronze and Silver Awards can be viewed by clicking on the links below.
+Key dates for the Duke of Edinburgh Bronze and Silver Awards can be viewed by clicking on the link below.